Meredith Clausen

-Meredith L. Clausen (born 1942) is an American architectural historian, and professor in the School of Art and the Department of Architecture at the University of Washington in Seattle, Washington, USA.
+Meredith L. Clausen (born 1942) is an American architectural historian, and professor emeritus in the School of Art and the Department of Architecture at the University of Washington in Seattle, Washington, USA.
 She is known for research and writing on American architect Pietro Belluschi and on Art Nouveau architecture.

 Clausen graduated with a B.A. from Scripps College, Claremont, California, and went on to earn her M.A. (in 1972) and Ph.D. (in 1975) at the University of California, Berkeley.
-She has taught at the University of Washington since 1979.
+She taught at the University of Washington from 1979 until 2023.

 Awards

 Her book, Spiritual Space received a Washington State Governor's Writer's Award in 1993.

+In 2023, Clausen was named a Fellow of the Society of Architectural Historians.